 For bandicoots and potoroos, the impact on habitat was widespread.
 For the Long-footed Potoroo, 79% of its modelled habitat in Victoria was within the fire extent, with 51% of this impacted by high severity fire.
 For the Southern Brown Bandicoot, 25% of its modelled habitat in Victoria was within the fire extent, with 19% impacted by high-severity fire.

-Long-term camera trap monitoring undertaken as part of the Southern Ark project, offered a unique opportunity to monitor the immediate impacts of the 2019–20 bushfires.
-Encouragingly, analysis showed that Long-footed Potoroo, Long-nosed
+Long-term camera trap monitoring undertaken as part of the Southern Ark and Barry Mountains Ark projects, offered a unique opportunity to monitor the immediate and ongoing impacts of the 2019–20 bushfires.
+Encouragingly, analysis showed that

 a long-footed potoroo